~Select arrow for location key~

 This range used to be called “La Sierra Nevada“, “La Sierra Madre“, “La Sierra“, and “The Snowies” (used by English speakers).
 In 1719 the Spanish explorer Antonio Valverde y Cosio named the range Sangre de Cristo (“Blood of Christ“) mountains after being impressed by the reddish hue of the snowy peaks at sunrise, alpenglow.

 Researchers say that the dunes started forming less than 440,000 years ago and were created from sand and soil deposits of the Rio Grande and its tributaries, flowing through the San Luis Valley.
-Over the ages, glaciers which fed the river and vast lake that existed across the valley melted away, and the water evaporated.
+Over the ages, glaciers that fed the river and vast lake that existed across the valley melted away, and the water evaporated.
 Westerly winds picked up the exposed remaining sand particles from the dry lake and river floodplain.

 As the wind eventually lost power prior to crossing the Sangre de Cristo Range, the sand was deposited on the east edge of the valley, creating the piled-up dunes we see today.
 This process still continues, and the dunes are slowly growing.
 The wind changes the shape of the dunes daily as it continues to move sand from the middle of the valley northward.